-The first section of the guidance note explains the methodology used to calculate government healthcare expenditure for health accounts.
+This guidance note explains the methodology used to calculate the different financing schemes that constitute total current healthcare expenditure for the UK Health Accounts.

 Treatment of current and capital expenditure

-Health accounts record current expenditure, including capital consumption, but excluding capital expenditure.
+The headline measure of healthcare expenditure in the UK Health Accounts reports current expenditure, including capital consumption, but excluding capital expenditure.

 Deductions from government expenditure measure

-A number of elements are deducted from the OSCAR dataset to match the System of Health Accounts definitions:
+A number of elements are deducted from the OSCAR dataset to match the System of Health Accounts (SHA) definitions.

-Expenditure from the Department for Business, Innovation and Skills classified as health in the COFOG system is removed from the health accounts measure, as this relates to research and development, which is excluded from health accounts.
+Expenditure from the Department for Business, Energy and Industrial Strategy classified as health in the COFOG system is removed from the health accounts measure, as this relates to research and development, which is excluded from health accounts.

-Grants to UK charities, including those funded by the National Lottery and EU institutions which are processed through UK government departments, are excluded from the government expenditure measure of health accounts.
+Grants to UK charities, including those funded by the National Lottery are excluded from the government expenditure measure of health accounts.
 This expenditure is instead classified under the non-profit institutions serving households (NPISH) financing scheme.

 Adjustments from additional data sources

-In order to create a government expenditure measure consistent with the System of Health Accounts 2011 definitions, a number of items calculated using sources other than OSCAR are added or deducted to the total government healthcare expenditure measure.
+In order to create a government expenditure measure consistent with the SHA 2011 definitions, a number of items calculated using sources other than OSCAR are added or deducted to the total government healthcare expenditure measure.

 Social care expenditure included in health accounts